pattharock/MUCA/README.md

 ## Communication Protocol

-For this project, the communication protocol emplotyed is a JSON based toy protocol and consists of the followuing commands, all of which have been implemented.
+For this project, the communication protocol employed is a JSON based toy protocol and consists of the following commands, all of which have been implemented.

 #### `JOIN`
-* Send from client to server. upon clickingt the join button.
+* Send from client to server. upon clicking the join button.
 * Fields (mandatory)
   * "CMD": "JOIN"
   * "UN" : "Nickname of user"
   * "UID": "UID of user"
 * Establishes a TCP connection with the server and initiates the handshake process.
-* NOTE: Handshake here does not refer to the TCP Handshake, but the sending of join, followed by receipt of ACK.
+* NOTE: Handshake here does not refer to the TCP Handshake, but the sending of join, followed by receipt of ACK:OKAY.

 ```
 {